-This is an online course delivered during the second work term.
+During this online course, students complete a list of shipboard refrigeration and air conditioning projects while working on their second work term.
+These projects are submitted electronically for evaluation.
 The course material supplements the engineering knowledge presented in the student's Transport Canada Training Record Book.
-The material relates to shipboard refrigeration and air conditioning.